sunghlin/temp.sunghlin.github.io/about.md

 ### Large-Scale Machine Learning

 #### Large-scale Deep Learning in Shared Clusters

-*(Paper is published in IEEE MASCOTS 2018, with title __A Model-based Approach to Streamlining Distributed Training for Asynchronous SGD__)*
+<span class="cite">Paper is published in IEEE MASCOTS 2018, with title __A Model-based Approach to Streamlining Distributed Training for Asynchronous SGD__</span>

 We address two important problems for the application of this strategy to large-scale clusters and multiple, heterogeneous jobs.
 1. We propose and validate a queueing model to estimate the throughput of a training job as a function of the number of nodes assigned to the job; this model targets asynchronous Stochastic Gradient Descent (SGD), and requires only data from quick, two-node profiling.